How to choose the right audio interface for your home studio

 Simultaneous I/O refers to how many analog signals the audio interface converts to digital at once, and how many digital signals get converted back to analog at the same time.

 If an audio interface has 8×2 simultaneous I/O, it will convert eight individual analog signals and send them to your DAW, and it will pull two digital signals from your computer and convert them back to analog.
-That means you can record in eight DAW channels at once, and you’ll get stereo sound returned from the computer too.
+That means you can record in eight individual DAW channels at once, and you’ll get stereo sound returned from the computer too.

 The audio resolution is (sometimes) a lie